-Our society and our associate society, L’Association Médical Franco-Britanique were founded to facilitate education, cultural exchange and friendship between the medical professions of both countries.
+Our society and our associate society, L’Association Médical Franco-Britannique were founded to facilitate education, cultural exchange, and friendship between the medical professions of both countries.

 Students who will be completing their attachment before the panel convenes will be considered providing that their completed application has been received by the society before they leave for their attachment.

 Successful applicants are expected to complete a factual report form with information to be used on our web page for the benefit of future students.

 Unsuccessful applicants are also invited to do provide a report.
 We offer £50 for each satisfactory report.

 The panel will select a winning entrant who will be invited, with expenses paid, to give a presentation at our annual clinical conference.
 This student will be eligible to enter the separate James Tudor Prize which is awarded at the meeting by the combined membership of both societies.

 Download the application form by clicking on the link.